hengran/Investigating-LLMs/README.md

 + **Alex Mallen, Akari Asai, Victor Zhong, Rajarshi Das, Daniel Khashabi, Hannaneh Hajishirzi: When Not to Trust Language Models: Investigating Effectiveness of Parametric and Non-Parametric Memories** [[paper]](https://aclanthology.org/2023.acl-long.546.pdf) 2023, ACL long
   + **Key point:** This paper aims to understand LMs' strengths and limitations in memorizing factual knowledge, by conducting large-scale knowledge probing experiments of 10 models and 4 augmentation methods on PopQA, our new open-domain QA dataset with 14k questions.
 This paper finds that LMs struggle with less popular factual knowledge, and that scaling fails to appreciably improve memorization of factual knowledge in the long tail.

-+ **Yang Liu, Yuanshun Yao, Jean-Francois Ton, Xiaoying Zhang, Ruocheng Guo, Hao Cheng, Yegor Klochkov, Muhammad Faaiz Taufiq, Hang Li: Trustworthy LLMs: a Survey and Guideline for Evaluating Large Language Models' Alignment** [[paper](https://arxiv.org/abs/2308.05374)] 2023.08
-  + **Key point:** This paper presents a comprehensive survey of key dimensions that are crucial to consider when assessing LLM trustworthiness.
-The survey covers seven major categories of LLM trustworthiness: reliability, safety, fairness, resistance to misuse, explainability and reasoning, adherence to social norms, and robustness.
-Each major category is further divided into several sub-categories, resulting in a total of 29 sub-categories.
 + **Siqing Huo, Negar Arabzadeh, Charles L. A. Clarke: Retrieving Supporting Evidence for Generative Question**  [[paper]](https://arxiv.org/pdf/2309.11392.pdf) 2023.09
   + **Key point:** This paper reports two simple experiments to automatically validate generated answers against a corpus.